Follow Us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Director of Cedars-Sinai's Foot and Ankle Center Says That Options Abound to Treat Chronic Foot Pain

-LOS ANGELES (AUGUST 2, 2006) − Author Dianna Edwards and her husband enjoy active vacations, from exploring Mayan and Aztec ruins in Mexico to taking walking tours through Scotland.
+Los Angeles - Aug.
+2, 2006 - Author Dianna Edwards and her husband enjoy active vacations, from exploring Mayan and Aztec ruins in Mexico to taking walking tours through Scotland.
 So when chronic foot pain sidelined her after bunion surgery, Edwards began an extensive search for medical options to end her pain and restore her mobility.

 “I was shocked by his quick response,” said Edwards, who had recently moved to California where her husband produces a network television program.
 “He hadn’t even unpacked the boxes in his new office yet.”

 Pfeffer, a board-certified orthopedic surgeon who is also a specialist in foot and ankle surgery and hand and microvascular surgery, had also recently moved to California to become the first director of Cedars-Sinai’s Foot and Ankle Center which opened in January 2006.
 The center sees patients who have problems ranging from bunions and hammer toes to sports injuries or arthritis involving the foot or ankle.